J-DubApps/Blog/content/posts/2021/Registry-Mod-Logged-PS.md

 +++
 date = '2021-05-22T23:17:51-06:00'
 draft = false
-title = 'Log Your Scripts Pt 2 - A Registry Use-Case' type = 'post' tags = ["tech", "devops", "endpoint-mgmt", "powershell", "code", "fundamentals", "best-practice"]
+title = 'Log Your Scripts!
+Pt 2 - Live Use-Case' type = 'post'
+tags = ["tech", "devops", "endpoint-mgmt", "powershell", "code", "fundamentals", "best-practice"]
 +++

 The other day <a href="http://julianwest.me/Blog/logyourps-scripts/">I posted a quick primer</a> on logging in our PS scripts.
 Here I will expand on that, with a use-case example I just wrote code for yesterday.
-Here is a helpful registry-reading function, allowing you to keep a thorough, auditable record of registry changes during an automation task. <br />
+Here is a registry-reading function I bashed together, as but one example of something I needed to accomplish in reading in a setting and logging it.
+Thus allowing me to keep a thorough, auditable record of registry changes during an automation task.

 ## Reading Registry Values with <span class="mono">Get-RegistryValue</span>